OTDZ/SortManager/README.md

         return arrayToSort;
 ```

-#### I used recursion and multiple while loops to implement the merge sort
+#### I used recursion and multiple while loops to implement the merge sort.